University of Washington

 1%

-Delta Monitoring - Total catch of LAD winter run at RSTs at Delta Entry (Tisdale, Knights Landing, Lower Sacramento River) between Jan 12 and Jan 22 is 3 individuals.
-Total catch at Sacramento Trawl and Beach Seines in the delta between Jan 12 and Jan 23 is 0 individuals.
-Total catch at Delta Exit at Chipps Island between Jan 20 and Jan 22 is 0 individuals.
+Delta Monitoring - Total catch of unclipped steelhead at RSTs at Delta Entry (Tisdale, Knights Landing, Lower Sacramento River) between Jan 20 and Feb 01 is 7 individuals.
+Total catch at Sacramento Trawl and Beach Seines in the delta between Jan 20 and Feb 02 is 0 individuals.
+Total catch at Delta Exit at Chipps Island between Jan 20 and Feb 02 is 0 individuals.

 Annual Loss

-As of January 26, cumulative loss of unclipped steelhead is 47 or 0.88% of the annual loss threshold.
-Cumulative loss in the past 7 days has been 5.
+As of February 02, cumulative loss of unclipped steelhead is 84 or 1.59% of the single-year incidental take limit (ITL).
+There is no annual loss threshold for natural steelhead.
+The single-year ITL is 5,294 juveniles or 2,319 juveniles as a 3-year rolling average (BiOp Table 184).
+Cumulative loss in the past 7 days has been 203.

-Line chart of cumulative loss of natural-origin steelhead at Delta facilities where daily loss is tracked against the annual threshold
+Line chart of cumulative loss of natural-origin steelhead at Delta facilities where daily loss is tracked against the single-year ITL of 5,294.

-Figure 5: Cumulative loss of natural-origin steelhead for WY 2026
+Figure 5: Cumulative loss of natural-origin steelhead for WY 2026.
+The 5,294 line represents the single-year incidental take limit (ITL), not a loss threshold.

 Hatchery-origin Central Valley Steelhead